 Come stay anytime at Hamanassett Bed and Breakfast!
-We offer wine trail passports for $20.00 each which allows you wine tastings at the following wineries.
+We offer wine trail passports for $20.00 each which allows you wine tastings at eight wineries.
 The passport is good through the end of the year and you receive a souvenir wine class to take home.
 Times may change so we suggest you check with each winery for their hours of operation.

 Notice: Members pour controlled amounts of their wines for tasting.
 However, tasting at several wineries, in close succession, can cause one to unwittingly consume alcohol above the legal limit.
 If you intend to visit more than one winery in a day, we recommend you employ a designated driver or limit your wine consumption accordingly.

 Don't miss their annual grape stomping at their Annual Harvest the end of September and beginning of October.
 Now you can channel your inner Lucy ( all you I Love Lucy fans will understand).
 For up to date information on the wineries of the Brandywine Valley Wine Trail click here